The Piano Lesson

 As unresolved hostilities eventually bubble to the surface, the family is visited by Doaker’s drinking buddy (Michael Potts) and by a preacher (Corey Hawkins) with eyes for Berniece.

 Willie’s intentions become clear when discussing the ornate piano that has been in Doaker’s house as a family heirloom for decades.
-Willie wants to sell it to buy land and help the family increase its wealth, but Berniece recognizes the sentimental value.
+Willie schemes to sell it to buy land and help the family increase its wealth, but Berniece recognizes the sentimental value.

 The film is immersed in amber-hued period atmosphere, with its working-class aesthetic and uneasy racial dynamics.